 Tesla: Photovoltaic Panels for Houses

 Tesla has developed a new concept of photovoltaic panels for our homes that will be available on the market.
-They want us to forget about big photovoltaic panels and they want to include a photovoltaic cell in the roof tile itself, making the installation of this green technology more attractive.
+They want us to forget about big photovoltaic panels and they want to include a photovoltaic cell in the roof tile itself, making the installation one of the most attractive sustainability projects.

-You can also help to make the world more sustainable.
+You can also participate in amazing sustainability projects.
 Ennomotive has now a project that look for the conditioning and energy optimization of a warehouse in Mercamadrid.